๐ŸญIntro to Industrial Engineering

 Pallet Jacks

-• Minimal training requirements make pallet jacks accessible for cross-trained workers, improving operational flexibility
+• Minimal training requirements make pallet jacks accessible for cross-trained workers, improving operational flexibility when staffing is tight.

 Automated Guided Vehicles (AGVs)

-• Navigation systems range from simple wire-following to sophisticated SLAM (Simultaneous Localization and Mapping) for dynamic routing
+• Navigation systems range from simple wire-following to sophisticated SLAM (Simultaneous Localization and Mapping) for dynamic routing in changing environments.

-Compare: Forklifts vs. AGVs—both transport materials horizontally, but forklifts offer human judgment and flexibility while AGVs provide consistent, tireless automation.
+Compare: Forklifts vs. AGVs: both transport materials horizontally, but forklifts offer human judgment and flexibility while AGVs provide consistent, tireless automation.
 High-volume, predictable routes favor AGVs; variable tasks with frequent exceptions favor forklifts.

 Automated Processing Systems